 Education: Ph.D.
 Columbia University, 2014

-My research falls into three main categories: Russian Romanticism in its European context, post-Soviet literature and culture, and Russian theater.
-I am currently working on two book-length projects: a study of Alexander Pushkin’s sense of the tragic and a second study that examines the proliferation of documentary practices in post-Soviet culture.
-In addition, I am co-editing and translating a new anthology of plays from the New Russian Drama movement for Columbia University Press.
-While treating different genres and periods, all of these projects explore a number of shared problems and themes: the process of cultural transmission and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their influence on individual artists, and manifestations of performativity across media.
-In addition to my academic work, I occasionally work as a dramaturge and a literary translator.
+My research falls into three main areas: Russian Romanticism in its European context, late and post-Soviet literature and culture, and Russian theater and performance.
+I am currently working on two monographs: a study of Alexander Pushkin’s sense of the tragic and a second study that examines the intersection of performance and politics in contemporary Russia.
+While treating different genres and periods, all of my work explores a number of shared problems and themes: the process of cultural transfer and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their impact on society and politics, and manifestations of performativity across media.
+In addition to my academic work, I occasionally work as a literary translator and dramaturge.

 Pushkin’s Tragic Visions (book manuscript in preparation)